Just-Russel/backend-assessment/README.md

 This is a simple FastAPI project using a SQLite database for persistence.
 It includes:

 - A basic setup with an `author` entity
-- Endpoints to Create, Read, Update, and Delete (CRUD) authors
+- Endpoints to create and read authors
-- Project scaffolding with requirements.txt and pyproject.toml to support both pip and poetry
+- Project scaffolding with requirements.txt and pyproject.toml

 Your task is to build on this foundation by adding new features and improvements.